 SGMA valuation for banks, supply chain and investors

-These pipes are not small; they are six inches in diameter which is much bigger than your cell phone if it’s standing up high.
+These pipes are not small; they are six inches in diameter.
 It’s a large capital investment into your farm but it secures the long-term viability of your orchard for many generations.
-It adds an asset and the evaluation of your farming continues to go up in value.
+Profitability adds to your assets and the evaluation of equity to your farm land.

-We help you get to SGMA compliant, that means you can say “I am groundwater balance” to the bank.
-You will be able to let them know they don’t have to discount your property or operating loans like everyone else due to SGMA.
+We help you achieve SGMA compliance, that means you can say “I am groundwater balance” to the bank.
+By informing your financial institution that you are SGMA compliant, the bank (institutions) won’t discount your property or operating loans like everyone else.

-You can also take that to your supply chain and show them that you have the acreage and you have the water availability to consistently supply them with the products that they desire.
+Another advantage; by informing your supply chain that you have the acreage and water availability to consistently supply them with the products that they desire, this reassures them their product will be available.
 Maybe it’s almonds, peaches, apricots, cotton whatever it may be, you can secure your supply chain.
-It will allow them to report back to their investors that they are secure for the inputs of their agriculture products to make their products.
+It will allow them to report back to their investors that they are secure for the inputs of their agricultural products in order to make their products.

 We know It’s new

-We know it’s completely new and it’s scary, but 20 years ago in 1960 drip irrigation was new.
-It really started coming into California about 20-30 years ago.
+Twenty years ago in 1960 drip irrigation was new, anything new is usually taken with some hesitation at first.
 People were scared of how drip was going to help their orchards.
 Now it’s a standard.
 It’s the same thing with us, we have a new category, a new style of irrigation.

-It might be scary in the beginning.
-But the leaders who adopt it early, are going to be ahead of the curve.
+Leaders who adopt it early, are going to be ahead of the curve.
 Think of it as an opportunity to invest in your farm with upward potential.
-Or you can just sit and wait to see how SGMA plays out and most likely it’s going to be negative to the value of your farm and increase your land value.